 Board & Train

 Our residential rehabilitation program is unique and powerful.
-Rehabilitation is ideal for dogs struggling with serious behavioral issues including anxiety, aggression, fear, and phobias.
+Rehabilitation is ideal for dogs struggling with serious behavioral issues including anxiety, aggression, fear, and severe phobias.

 SOME HAPPY CLIENTS